 “As a kid, I spent time learning the ancient traditions of Asian cuisine from my Cantonese grandmother.
 She was my first cooking instructor.
 I have these flavor and sense memories that go back 40 years and inspire me to always look for that authentic experience that I remember growing up.
-It’s about learning the old ways, listening to the stories they tell you, then shaping them into art for all the senses,” Jet laughs.
+Food is about learning the old ways, listening to the stories they tell you, then shaping them into art for all the senses,” Jet laughs.

 Asian food in America has been so elastic in recent decades, Jet adds, and increasingly there is a demand for the return of and emergence of what he calls authentic flavors.
 Authentic is a word that Jet uses often as he moves between chef, media and culinary icon, artist, and father.